ideos/gloe/docs/source/theory.md

 ```

 Any branch or ramification (transformers 2 and 3 or transformers 4 and 5 in above example) can have its own output types, and it can be of any length and including others ramifications.

+## Conclusion
+In summary, Gloe presents a sophisticated yet accessible framework designed to streamline the implementation of complex workflows through a type-safe, immutable, and lightweight pipeline architecture.
+At its core, Gloe emphasizes simplicity, modularity, and clarity by encapsulating transformation logic within discrete, well-defined units called Transformers.
+This design philosophy not only promotes ease of use and development efficiency but also enhances the maintainability and scalability of software solutions.

+In essence, Gloe embodies a set of strong conceptual foundations that empower developers to build robust, efficient, and flexible pipelines for data transformation and processing.
+By abstracting away the complexities associated with graph-based execution models and focusing on simplicity and strong typing, Gloe sets a new standard for software architecture within the Python ecosystem.
+Whether for small-scale projects or large-scale enterprise applications, Gloe offers a compelling solution for those seeking to implement streamlined, type-safe workflows with minimal overhead and maximum efficiency.